- est. 1992 -

 We are a traditional Aikido dojo and we welcome all beginners, new members and visitors from all other dojos.
-Brisbane Aikikai is a non-profit organisation, established in 1991.
+Brisbane Aikikai is a non-profit organisation, which was founded in 1992.

 Aikido is a non-competitive, non-aggressive martial art developed by the late master, Morihei Ueshiba (1883-1969), known as O Sensei.
 After mastering many martial arts he spent his later years developing Aikido as an art to defend oneself without inflicting unnecessary harm.
 Aikido is a true budo, where martial training is utilised as a way to spiritual growth.
 Aikikai is the name of the world-wide organisation lead by the grandson of the founder of Aikido.